Hemit99123/stocksavvy-api/README.md

 ## 🧱 API Architecture:

-The API logic is structured into three main folders:
+The API logic is structured into three main folders.
+It is modelled after the MVC architure.
+The "models" are taken care of by the `/drizzle` folder.

 - #### Controllers
 Contains all business logic, including database queries for API endpoints.